 Queensland Independent Schools Parents Network website for further information.

 The Department of Education and P&Cs Qld work together to support state school P&Cs under a partnership agreement.

 Under the agreement, a P&C services manager is funded by the department and based at P&Cs Qld.

-P&Cs Qld support principals and P&Cs with the full range of P&C matters and provide access to professional development opportunities for P&Cs.
+P&Cs Qld supports principals and P&Cs with the full range of P&C matters and provides access to professional development opportunities for P&Cs.